Quantum Mechanics in symmetry language: Measurement

-Here we argue that this is not necessary, and although decoherence helps to understand the classical world more easily, it is not a necessary condition.
-Consider a universe consisting of two particles/subsystems with states $|\psi_1\rangle$ and$|\psi_2\rangle$.
-By definition no other substructure/subsystem exists.
-The only observable in this small universe is the comparison between states of the two subsystems, thus the symmetry group is $\mathbb{Z}_2$.
-The only apparatus available to the observer, e.g. subsystem 1, is its own state with an interaction Hamiltonian operator: ${\mathcal H} = \alpha |\psi_1 \rangle \langle \psi_1|$ for an arbitrary $\alpha$.
-Due to the projective property of states $\alpha = 1$ can be assumed without loss of generality.
-This Hamiltonian preserves $|\psi_1\rangle$.
-The observer can also define a state $|\bar{\psi}_1\rangle$ which the application of ${\mathcal H}$ to it gives $|\oslash\rangle$ and $\langle \bar{\psi}_1 | \psi_1 \rangle = 0$.
 The space generated by ${|\psi_1\rangle, |\bar{\psi}_1\rangle}$ is a representation of $\mathbb{Z}_2$.
-Evidently any other basis can be chosen, but the observer cannot be aware of it because the interaction defined by ${\mathcal H}$ compares other states with observer's state and the result (projection) would be the same.
-In particular, ${\mathcal H}|\psi_2\rangle \equiv \beta |\psi_1\rangle + \bar{\beta} |\bar{\psi}_1\rangle$ should lead to the measurement of $|\beta|$ and determine the probability of similarity of states of the two subsystems.
-However, to measure $\beta$, the observer must distinguish between $|\psi_1\rangle$ and $\beta |\psi_1\rangle$ or determine the average outcome $|\langle \psi_1|{\mathcal H}|\psi_2 \rangle|^2$.
+Evidently, any other basis can be chosen, but the observer cannot be aware of it because the interaction defined by $H$ compares other states with observer's state and the result (projection) would be the same.
+In particular, $H |\psi_2\rangle \equiv \beta |\psi_1\rangle + \bar{\beta} |\bar{\psi}_1\rangle$ should lead to the measurement of $|\beta|$ and determine the probability of similarity of states of the two subsystems.
+However, to measure $\beta$, the observer 1 must distinguish between its own state $|\psi_1\rangle$ and $\beta |\psi_1\rangle$ or determine the average outcome $\langle \psi_1| H |\psi_2 \rangle$.
 But because the state space is projective, $|\psi_1\rangle$ and $\beta |\psi_1\rangle$ are indistinguishable.
-Averaging operation is also impossible, after the first measurement states of the two subsystems would be either equal or opposite and stay as such for ever.
-Therefore, it would not be possible to repeat the comparison operation unless there are multiple universes of the same kind, and an external observer who performs averaging between outcomes.
-Therefore, in accord with $\mathbb{Z}_2$ symmetry of this universe, the observer can only verify if its state is completely similarity or opposite to its neighbour.
-After the first measurement there would not be any superposition and it looks classical.
+Averaging operation is also impossible and after the first operation, states of the two subsystems would be either equal or opposite and stay as such for ever.
+Therefore, it would not be possible to repeat the comparison operation unless there are multiple universes of the same kind, and an external observer performs averaging between outcomes.
+Therefore, in accord with $\mathbb{Z}_2$ symmetry of this universe, the observer can only verify if its state is completely similar or opposite to its neighbour.
+After the first measurement there would not be any superposition and the little universe looks classical.